HyperARCo/Mirador/README.md

 ## Setup POIs with JSON
-Once you have more than a few points of interest, writing all of this out can be combersome.
+Once you have more than a few points of interest, writing all of this out can be cumbersome.
 Mirador also supports setting up the whole experience from a JSON file.
 Here’s the JSON file you’ll need for the same experience:
 ```
 {
     "anchor": {